Nesvilab/philosopher/web/example_2.md

 ## Converting the raw files
 We need to convert all 24 files to mzML format.
 The reason for not using the mzXML is the because Philosopher uses the Precursor Target Ion tag for quantifying peptides, mzXML files do not have that information available by default.
-When converting the files make sure to use the `peak picking` option for centroiding the peakss.
+When converting the files make sure to use the `peak picking` option for centroiding the peaks.

 ## Organizing our directory